 #1.Wood Print Magazine

 Normally, you won’t just be able to buy one edition of a particular magazine.
 A good woodworking magazine for you should be tailored to your skill level.
-There are many magazines designed for medium to expert woodworkers, while other magazine designed for beginner and those just interested in woodworking as a hobby.
+There are many magazines designed for medium to expert woodworkers, while other magazines are designed for beginners and those just interested in woodworking as a hobby.

 You should definitely look into online reviews and determine whether or not the articles are informative, creative, and offer some sort of unique insight into woodworking.
 In other words, you want a woodworking magazine that will teach you something unique and interesting that you can’t find online or anywhere else.